 The Appointed Actuary is expected to show the type and amounts of any bulk provisions for the last three years.
 It is OSFI's expectation that approved policies exist describing the purpose and criteria for building and releasing such provisions.
 The Appointed Actuary should disclose the purpose, the criteria for building and releasing the provisions and by whom the policies are approved.

 The Appointed Actuary must document the company's reinsurance ceded policy.
 This includes retention limits, and any changes in such limits in the last three years.
 The disclosure should also include any company policies with respect to the maximum exposure allowed to a single reinsurer.

 The Appointed Actuary should give a list of all material reinsurance agreements, both assumed and ceded.
 Detail should include the effective and expected termination dates, the type of reinsurance, a description of the products covered, and the impact on reserves and capital.

 Disclosure should include retention limits, any unregistered reinsurance, any reinsurance with associated companies and a brief description of experience (or other) refund mechanisms.

 Stop loss and catastrophe arrangements should also be clearly described.

 The method of computing gross and net liabilities for significant blocks of business subject to coinsurance, and treatment of expense sharing between the reinsurer and the direct writer should be detailed.
-For material reinsurance arrangements, a description should be provided for the rationale for the actuarial assumptions that differ between net liabilities for insurance and investment contracts and the related reinsurance assets.
+For material reinsurance arrangements, the rationale should be provided for actuarial assumptions that differ between net liabilities for insurance and investment contracts and the related reinsurance recoverables.